Ex-South Korean leader Park jailed for 24 years in corruption scandal

 Related

-Park, 66, maintains that she's a victim of "political revenge" and has been refusing to attend court sessions since October.
+Park, 66, maintains that she's a victim and has been refusing to attend court sessions since October.

-Park became South Korea's first democratically elected leader to be forced from office when the Constitutional Court ordered her out over a scandal that landed the heads of two conglomerates in jail.

-Park's ouster led to a presidential election won by the liberal Moon Jae-in, whose conciliatory stand on North Korea has underpinned a significant warming of ties between the rival neighbors.

 A jail sentence will be a bitter blow for the daughter of a former military dictator, who returned to the presidential mansion in 2012 as the country's first woman leader, more than three decades after she left it following the assassination of her father.